fsquillace/junest/README.md

 Run JuNest installed programs directly from host OS
 ---------------------------------------

-Program installed within JuNest can be accessible directly from host machine without entering directly into a JuNest session
+Programs installed within JuNest can be accessible directly from host machine without entering into a JuNest session
-(no need to call `junest` command first).
+(namely, no need to call `junest` command first).
 For instance, supposing the host OS is an Ubuntu distro you can directly run `pacman` by simply updating the `PATH` variable: